Frequently Asked Questions

 Campers are boys and girls ages 3 (campers must be toilet trained) through entering 8th grade.

-The minimum enrollment is any 2 consecutive weeks.
-Camp is an 8 week summer.
-Most campers attend 4 to 8 weeks.
+Camp is a 7 week summer.
+Campers may attend 3, 4 or 7 weeks.
 You may sign up now and switch weeks closer to camp.
-Changes in weeks is easily accommodated until May 1st.
-After May 1st changes depend on availability.
+Changes in weeks is easily accommodated until January 1st.
+After January 1st changes depend on availability.

 Camp provides catered lunch for campers and counselors 5 days a week.
 This is included in tuition.
-A lunch menu will be published closer to the beginning of camp.
+Please click here to see the 2021 lunch menu.
 Playland is nut sensitive.
 Anything we serve is nut free.
 Division head counselors help serve lunch.
 Every child will have a safe, healthy lunch.
 We will accommodate health concerns, dietary concerns and the picky eater.

 Yes!
-Camp provides a morning snack for Pre-K and Kindergarten campers and an afternoon snack for the whole camp – typically a popsicle or an ice cream.
+Camp provides an afternoon snack for the whole camp – typically a popsicle or an ice cream.
 Fruit and pretzels are always available.